-The wrong question is "which EHR has the most features"
+The wrong question is "which EHR has the most features."

-The right question is simpler: does this software do the five things I actually need, and does it do them without making my day harder?
+The right question is simpler: does this software do the five things I need, and does it do them without making my day harder?

 What should solo practitioners look for in EHR software?